Most Trolled Movies Of 2019: Student Of The Year 2 Tops The List

 Saaho

 We wouldn't be wrong if we say that Saaho was the most anticipated movie of the year.
 However, all the expectation faded into oblivion when the film arrived in theatres.
 The flick was welcomed with negative reviews and hilarious memes.
-Even critics thrashed Prabhas, and Saaho director Sujeeth for putting so much money and time into making Saaho, which hardly had any wow factor except for a few action sequences.
+Even critics thrashed Prabhas, and Saaho director Sujeeth for putting so much money and time into making the feature, which hardly had any wow factor except for a few action sequences.

 Housefull 4